2024.08.26 AAFCO FDA MOU

 About the Authors

 Jordan Tyler is the Director of Media at BSM Partners.
 She has more than five years of experience reporting on trends, best practices and developments in the North American pet nutrition industry.
-Tyler resides in Bentonville, Arkansas, with her husband and their four furry family members.
+Jordan resides in Bentonville, Arkansas, with her husband and their four furry family members.

 Neeley Bowden is a Manager of Special Services on the BSM Partners Product Innovation team.
 She earned her bachelor's degree in pet food production and is pursuing her master's in food science.
 In her early career, she worked in product innovation of pet food ingredients, focusing on the development of palatability enhancers.
 Bowden calls her horse farm in South Carolina home, along with her faithful canine, Allie.